Mental Health Awareness and Suicide

 - Loss of interest in making future plans

 Understand that, if a person shows one of these signs that doesn’t mean he/she wants to end their life, but it is a signal that you should not ignore.

 And remember that, 8 out of 10 people give signs that can indicate their intentions.
-So, whenever you get that feeling from a person you should talk to that person or seek immediate help for him.
-If a person is suffering from any mental condition, take him to a psychiatrist or doctor who treats him.
+So, whenever you get that feeling from a person you should talk to that person or seek immediate help for them.
+If a person is suffering from any mental condition, take them to a psychiatrist or doctor who treats them.